alphapixel1/Keybind-Helper-Android/README.md

 *Then* The set of key binds are saved and can be viewed anytime

 ## Class Diagram
+We really don't know anything about Android Development yet and can't really make an accurate UML
 ![Keybind Veiwer Class](https://user-images.githubusercontent.com/23407049/170616672-c83835a2-006d-4fa4-bed5-97d8b30d9a11.png)

 ### Class Diagram Description